OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

 ## Defining the Observer
 The last thing we need before we can perform the noise prediction is an acoustic observer.
-The observer is just the computational equivalent of the microphone.
+The observer is just the computational equivalent of the microphone—a fictitious, possibly moving point in space that will "receive" the noise produced by each source element.
 In this case we picked the IEC-prescribed location (turbine height on the ground) by specifying the hub height of 110 m.
 So we need the observer to be 110 m below the hub.
 We'll also have the observer positioned downstream of the turbine rotation plane by a certain amount.